-- Identify poetic terminology, elements, and techniques in published and student writing - Analyze published poetry from multiple cultural voices and in varied forms - Apply discussions, analysis, and critical feedback techniques to original work - 4.
+- 1. Identify a range of poetic terminology, elements, and techniques in published and student writing - Analyze published poetry from multiple cultural voices and in varied forms - 3.
+Apply discussions, analysis, and critical feedback techniques to original work - 4.
 Reflect on student and instructor feedback and make revisions - 5.
-Write critical analyses of published and student work - Craft a portfolio of original work that illustrates knowledge and skills obtained throughout the quarter
+Write critical analyses of published and student work - 6.
+Craft a portfolio of original work that illustrates knowledge and skills obtained throughout the quarter